manminusone/20x2chi-timer-7/README.md

 So the current plan is: set up a Raspberry Pi server with a composite monitor (or rather multiple monitors connected using consumer-grade composite video distribution/amplifier products); use the Arduino remote to control the timer; and set up the screens on stage to be visible to the speakers.

+## Installation

+With the caveat that this documentation is still being worked out, here are the general steps.

+* Clone this script on your local dev server.
+* Set up a bare Git repository on your RPi server and add it as a remote target on your dev machine.
+(TO BE DOCUMENTED)
+* Copy the post-receive script into the bare Git repo on the server.
+* Push your code to the remote repo on the RPi server, and the script should copy the appropriate files wherever they should go.

+## Using the timer

+The timer should automatically start up when the RPi server reboots (FIXME: make sure there is an install script to do this!).
+It should display a simple Tk window on the desktop.
+This window will contain the timer, which will poll the local HTTP server for the time to display.

+There will be an Arduino admin client that should be able to connect to the RPI's WiFi hotspot and control the timer via the HTTP server.
+The ESP32 boards manufactured by M5Stack will be supported because they provide a simple all-in-one hardware product that can be used for the control.

 ## Technologies used

 This server is designed to run on a vanilla Raspberry Pi desktop install.
 The stuff that will be built and installed: